Srish-tii/ArtCV-Object-Detection-in-Artistic-Images/README.md

      alt="Qualitative Results"
      style="width: 100%; height: auto"/>

-## Conclusion

-**Results Summary**

-1. WCT style transfer trained models performs the best on art images

-2. Content leak in SANet reduces its accuracy matching it to the baseline

-**Future Directions**

-1. Reducing/Eliminating content leak from SANet could match or improve upon WCT

-2. DEtection TRansfomers (DETR) could be an interesting avenue for object detection
+In conclusion, the evaluation of various style transfer models reveals that WCT-trained models exhibit superior performance when applied to art images.
+However, the presence of content leak in SANet undermines its accuracy, positioning it below the baseline.
+To address this limitation, future research could focus on mitigating or eliminating content leak in SANet, potentially allowing it to match or surpass the effectiveness of WCT.
+Additionally, exploring the application of Detection Transformers (DETR) for object detection presents an intriguing avenue for further investigation and development in the field.

 ## References